 Getting in touch with the full range of your emotions is key to unlocking your intuition and spiritual gifts.
 It teaches us the difference between meditation and worrying.

-Turning inward and getting in touch with your emotions is not worrying or being caught up in negative thoughts.
+Turning inward and getting in touch with your thoughts is not worrying or being caught up in negative thoughts.
 Getting in touch starts with learning two tactics.
 First, learning to be Kind to Ourselves.
 The second is learning to be mindful.
 Add Mindfulness Meditation practice to your daily routine.

 Learn to be Kind to Ourselves